Nevada Contractors Board

 How to obtain a Nevada Contractors License Bond

 If you need to obtain a Nevada contractors bond for your business, you should first contact the Nevada Contractors board to determine the type and bond amount that you will need.
-You can then contact NFP Surety to begin the application process for a Nevada Contractors Board License Bond.
+You can then contact Surety by NFP to begin the application process for a Nevada Contractors Board License Bond.
 You can submit an application online or contact the surety to receive a quote.
 The surety will use your business information, personal financial background, and other relevant factors to determine how much you will pay in premiums over the 2-year period that the bond is valid.
 Decisions are typically made in as little as 1-2 business days.

 NFP Surety for all your Nevada contractor bonding needs.
 We know the questions to ask, that will make sure you are properly bonded.